 Everything About Bitcoin

 Bitcoin possesses a unique combination of key attributes which makes it stand out against traditional money or other assets.
-Here is a simple and memorable way to go through it: the old-good yet effective acronym.
-Ta-da!
+Here is a simple and memorable way to go about explaining those attributes: the old-good yet effective acronym.

-Impossible to hack
+Impossible to Hack

 Thick & Fast